facebook/react-native-website/website/versioned_docs/version-0.5/accessibility.md

 Describes the current state of a component to the user of an assistive technology.

 `accessibilityState` is an object.
-It should contain the following fields:
+It contains the following fields:

 | Name     | Type               | Required |
 | -------- | ------------------ | -------- |